kubedb/cli/docs/concepts/databases/mongodb.md

 ### spec.imagePullSecret

 `KubeDB` provides the flexibility of deploying MongoDB database from a private Docker registry.
-To learn how to deploym MongoDB from a Private Registry, please visit [here](/docs/guides/mongodb/private-registry/using-private-registry.md).
+To learn how to deploym MongoDB from a private registry, please visit [here](/docs/guides/mongodb/private-registry/using-private-registry.md).

 ### spec.monitor